bridgecrewio/bridgecrew-integrations/src/fortigate/README.md

 #### Installation

-1. ssh into a server where the logstash-docker should be deployed
+1. SSH into a server where the logstash-docker should be deployed
 2. Install docker
 3. Verify docker by running the following command: ``` docker info ```
 4. Run syslog-integration docker by executing: